 Travel by public bus

-The cheapest, yet slowest and filled with hassle way of travel.
-Perfect for when you want to get from Da Nang to Hoi An on a budget.
+The cheapest yet slowest and most hassle-filled way of travel is perfect for getting from Da Nang to Hoi An on a budget.

-Bus line number 1 is the one linking Da Nang and Hoi An, which leaves every 20 minutes from the Da Nang train station.
-Note that the bus will leave you 2 km away from Hoi An’s old town center, which means you’ll have an extra 20 minutes to walk.
+Bus line number 1 links Da Nang and Hoi An.
+It leaves every 20 minutes from the Da Nang train station.
+The bus will leave you 2 km away from Hoi An’s old town center, so you’ll have an extra 20 minutes to walk.

 Grab/Taxi